-If a structural problem or blockage is suspected, a picture of the kidneys can be helpful.
+If a structural problem or blockage is suspected, imaging of the kidneys can be helpful.
 Imaging techniques such as an ultrasound, CT scan (computed tomography), isotope scan, or intravenous pyelogram (IVP) may be used.
-Various x-ray procedures can also be employed, such as an intravenous urogram, micturating cystogram, or renal arteriogram (or angiogram).
+For more on these see RadiologyInfo's web pages on Kidney and Bladder Stones or Kidney (Renal) Failure.

-A biopsy can determine the cause of protein or blood in the urine and be used to monitor the effectiveness of treatment.
-Analyzing a small piece of kidney tissue can reveal the nature and extent of structural damage to a kidney.
-A biopsy, obtained using a biopsy needle and diagnostic imaging equipment, is often useful when disease of the glomerular filter is suspected.
+A biopsy is sometimes used to help determine the nature and extent of structural damage to a kidney.
+Analyzing a small piece of kidney tissue, obtained using a biopsy needle and diagnostic imaging equipment, can sometimes be useful when disease of the glomeruli (or sometimes the tubules) is suspected.